wambui-pixel/magistrala-main-clone/README.md

 ./build/cli version
 ```

-Additional details on using the CLI can be found in the [CLI documentation](https://docs.magistrala.abstractmachines.fr/cli).
+Additional details on using the CLI can be found in the [CLI documentation](https://docs.supermq.abstractmachines.fr/cli).

 ## Documentation

-Official documentation is hosted at [Magistrala official docs page][docs].
-Documentation is auto-generated, checkout the instructions on [official docs repository](https://github.com/absmach/magistrala-docs):
+Official documentation is hosted at [SuperMQ official docs page][docs].
+Documentation is auto-generated, checkout the instructions on [official docs repository](https://github.com/absmach/supermq-docs):

 If you spot an error or a need for corrections, please let us know - or even better: send us a PR.

 ## Authors

-Main architect and BDFL of Magistrala project is [@drasko][drasko].
+Main architect and BDFL of SuperMQ project is [@drasko][drasko].

 Additionally, [@nmarcetic][nikola] and [@janko-isidorovic][janko] assured overall architecture and design, while [@manuio][manu] and [@darkodraskovic][darko] helped with crafting initial implementation and continuously worked on the project evolutions.

-Besides them, Magistrala is constantly improved and actively developed by [@anovakovic01][alex], [@dusanb94][dusan], [@srados][sava], [@gsaleh][george], [@blokovi][iva], [@chombium][kole], [@mteodor][mirko], [@rodneyosodo][rodneyosodo] and a large set of contributors.
+Besides them, SuperMQ is constantly improved and actively developed by [@anovakovic01][alex], [@dusanb94][dusan], [@srados][sava], [@gsaleh][george], [@blokovi][iva], [@chombium][kole], [@mteodor][mirko], [@rodneyosodo][rodneyosodo] and a large set of contributors.

 Maintainers are listed in [MAINTAINERS](MAINTAINERS) file.

-The Magistrala team would like to give special thanks to [@mijicd][dejan] for his monumental work on designing and implementing a highly improved and optimized version of the platform, and [@malidukica][dusanm] for his effort on implementing the initial user interface.
+The SuperMQ team would like to give special thanks to [@mijicd][dejan] for his monumental work on designing and implementing a highly improved and optimized version of the platform, and [@malidukica][dusanm] for his effort on implementing the initial user interface.

 ## Professional Support

-There are many companies offering professional support for the Magistrala system.
+There are many companies offering professional support for the SuperMQ system.

 If you need this kind of support, best is to reach out to [@drasko][drasko] directly, and he will point you out to the best-matching support team.

 ## Contributing

-Thank you for your interest in Magistrala and the desire to contribute!
+Thank you for your interest in SuperMQ and the desire to contribute!

-1. Take a look at our [open issues](https://github.com/absmach/magistrala/issues).
-The [good-first-issue](https://github.com/absmach/magistrala/labels/good-first-issue) label is specifically for issues that are great for getting started.
+1. Take a look at our [open issues](https://github.com/absmach/supermq/issues).
+The [good-first-issue](https://github.com/absmach/supermq/labels/good-first-issue) label is specifically for issues that are great for getting started.
 2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
 3. Make your changes compatible to our workflow.